Behaviour (Pet Shop Boys album): Singles

 The video was directed by Eric Watson.
-The b-side was "It Must Be Obvious", with the USA release also featuring the Italian Mix of "Paninaro", which was originally released on Disco.
+The B-side was "It Must Be Obvious", with the USA release also having the Italian Mix of "Paninaro", which was originally released on Disco.
 Remixes were by the Pet Shop Boys themselves, The KLF and David Morales.
 The KLF also remixed "It Must Be Obvious", which was only available on The KLF versus Pet Shop Boys CD and 12-inch of the single.